balajisk83/myDocs/ShareView.md

 - Create/ share any number of unique form views
 - Protect shared view access using a Password
 - Copy existing view as base for a new view, instead of always starting afresh
-- Mark specific fields as *must fill*
+- Mark specific elements as *mandatory*
 - Add additional information/instruction for form fields
 - Configure to get form submission updates over mail